Updated: Nov 28, 2020

 This is how my first business teacher defines an entrepreneurial individual.

-During the three years I tried to get my feet wet in Business, I found that RIGHT resources are essential to successes in every aspect -- which is defined as, resources of high quality and good match for your needs (suitability).
+During the three years, I tried to get my feet wet in Business, I found that RIGHT resources are essential to success in every aspect -- which is defined as, resources of high quality and a good match for your needs (suitability).
 Startup success relies on the right team, career advancement on the right connections, successful collaborations on the right partners...
 Right resources, in some way, make your successes.

 Now you might ask: so where, and how, do I find resources that are right for me?

 Be resourceful.
 The answer is the same as the first line.

 For those who are unfamiliar with the phrase, “be resourceful” means:

 Keeping plenty of resources like cracker boxes on the supermarket shelf.